random-j-farmer/random-minecraft/_posts/2020-12-27-the-humble-etho-clock.md

 bonemeal 4 spruce trees anyway.

 Why 21 items?
-The last dispenser fires 120 gt after the first one, and the last TnT has to fall 20+ blocks before the first piston extends again.
-The piston delays cancel each other out, it is just the delay between first and last dispenser plus the time for the TnT to fall.
+The last dispenser fires 120 gt after the first one, and the last TNT has to fall 20+ blocks before the first piston extends again.
+The piston delays cancel each other out, it is just the delay between first and last dispenser plus the time for the TNT to fall.

 ## Double Frequency